 John Lewis only began with big-time Christmas ads in 2007, but has quickly become the standard bearer.
 In 2012, there was the snowman’s intrepid journey to find the perfect hat and scarf set for his snowwoman, which spawned a book.
 The year before it was “The Long Wait”: an impatient boy is positively fit to burst with excitement as he counts down the days to giving the ideal gift to his parents.
 It had Mums everywhere blubbering and had one million hits online on its first day.
 For 2014, Monty the Penguin took centre stage in another heart-melting tale and was perhaps the biggest hit of all – certainly more festive than the 2015 Man in the Moon offering.
 In 2018 it was – again rather un-festively we felt – the story of Sir Elton John, so it was with great delight John Lewis and partner store Waitrose (in combination for the first time) returned to festive form with the story of Edgar the excitable dragon in 2019.

-In recent years, Marks & Spencer called on A-listers like Helena Bonham-Carter and Take That to grace their Christmas commercials and Morrisons threw their eggs into Ant and Dec’s basket.
+In recent times, Marks & Spencer called on A-listers like Helena Bonham-Carter and Take That to grace their Christmas commercials and Morrisons threw their eggs into Ant and Dec’s basket.
 None of that came without a substantial cost.
 In 2015, supermarket Sainsbury’s created TV magic for a second consecutive year, following up the moving Christmas football truce commercial with the return of calamitous cat Mog in a wonderful new story from author Judith Kerr, narrated by Emma Thompson.
 A book to accompany the campaign raised significant funds for Save the Children’s move to improve child literacy.
 Christmas on TV would not be complete without witnessing the arrival, twinkling fairy lights in their thousands, of Coca Cola’s bright red Santa trucks on a cold winter’s night to the jingle: “The holidays are coming, the holidays are coming…” The trucks even do national tours.
 Christmas may have become too commercial for some, but the inescapable fact is that festive advertisements are now event TV.